tm4roon/data-augmentation-for-nlp/README.md

 # Dynamic Data Augmentation for Sentence Rewritings

 This code is an implementation of **dynamic data augmentation** for sentence rewriting tasks, such as summarization, grammatical error correction, paraphrase generation, text simplification, and style transfer.
 The sentence rewriting task needs pairs of an original sentence and a rewritten sentence.
 The dynamic data augmentation is an expanding training data method, which dynamically generates pseudo-sentences from supervised sentence pairs in the training step.
-The following data augmentation strategies operate tokens sampled in a sentence.

-- **dropout**: drop tokens (Iyyer et al., 2015; Lample et al., 2017);

-- **blank**: replace tokens with a placeholder token (Xie et al., 2017);
-- **smooth**: replace tokens with a sample from the unigram frequency distribution over the vocabulary (Xie et al., 2017);
-- **wordnet**:
-- **ppdb**:
-- **word2vec**:
-- **bert**:

 ## Installation